Minnesota Water Trails

 Kayak or canoe more than 4000 miles of Minnesota water trails.
 Minnesota rivers and streams provide scenic paths through our natural beauty.
 Early voyageurs and explorers used Minnesota waterways as highway to discovery.
 The water trails throughout Minnesota have now become part of the state's vast playground.

-The information and links on this page will connect you with the many possible places to go canoeing or kayaking in Minnesota.
+The information and links on this page will connect you with the many possible places to go canoeing or kayaking along Minnesota water trails.

 The Superior National Forest has more than 2,000 lakes and rivers that offer a chance to canoe, boat, fish and camp.
 Visit and play in the areas of Minnesota where early Native Americans, voyageurs, missionaries, loggers and explorers once traveled.
-Here is your guide to the
+Here is the DNR guide to the Superior National Forest.

-The Mississippi River is about 680 miles long (in Minnesota; the whole river is about 2,350 miles long).
-Lake Itasca in Itasca State Park is the source of the Mississippi River, just one of many interesting facts about the Mississippi River Minnesota water trail.
+The Mississippi River runs for about 680 miles through in Minnesota; the entire river is about 2,350 miles long.
+Lake Itasca in Itasca State Park is the source of the Mississippi River.
+The river is the most famous Minnesota water trail.

 The Minnesota River is about 370 miles long.
 It flows into the Mississippi at Fort Snelling State Park.

-Some of Minnesota's rivers have been designated wild and scenic rivers under the Minnesota Wild and Scenic Rivers Act or the National Wild and Scenic River Act.
+Some Minnesota rivers have been designated wild and scenic rivers under the Minnesota Wild and Scenic Rivers Act or the National Wild and Scenic River Act.

 These are the rivers with that designation: